-The Hundred of Hoo Academy recognises our duty and powers to hold, use and share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within KCSIE.

-Where reasonably possible, the academy will hold more than one emergency contact number for each pupil.
-There is an expectation that contact information will be held for both parents, unless doing so would put a child at risk of harm.

-The Hundred of Hoo Academy has an appropriately trained Data Protection Officer (DPO) as required by the UK General Data Protection Regulations (UK GDPR) to ensure that our Academy is compliant with all matters relating to confidentiality and information sharing requirements.
-Mrs Hampshire is our DPO.
+- The Hundred of Hoo Academy recognises our duty and powers to hold, use and share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within KCSIE. - Where reasonably possible, the school/college will hold more than one emergency contact number for each pupil/student.
+There is an expectation that contact information will be held for both parents, unless doing so would put a child at risk of harm. - The Hundred of Hoo Academy has an appropriately trained Data Protection Officer (DPO) as required by the UK General Data Protection Regulations (UK GDPR) to ensure that our school is compliant with all matters relating to confidentiality and information sharing requirements.

+DPO: Yuliya.hampshire@hundredofhooacademy.org.uk

-Staff will have due regard to the relevant data protection principles, which allow them to share and withhold personal information.
+- Staff will have due regard to the relevant data protection principles, which allow them to share and withhold personal information.
 The Data Protection Act 2018 and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe.
-Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children.

-KCSIE 2023, the Information Commissioner's Office (ICO) and the DfE "Information sharing advice for safeguarding practitioners" guidance provides further details regarding information sharing principles and expectations.

-The Principal and DSL will disclose relevant safeguarding information about a pupil with staff on a 'need to know' basis.

-All members of staff must be aware that whilst they have duties to keep information confidential.
+Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children. - KCSIE 2024, the Information Commissioner's Office (ICO) and the DfE "Information sharing advice for safeguarding practitioners" guidance provides further details regarding information sharing principles and expectations. - The Principal and DSL will disclose relevant safeguarding information about a pupil with staff on a 'need to know' basis. - All members of staff must be aware that whilst they have duties to keep information confidential. with Protection/GDPR in line our Data (https://leighacademiestrust.org.uk/wp-content/uploads/2024/03/Data-Protection-Pol icy-v5.0.pdf).
 Staff also have a professional responsibility to be proactive in sharing information as early as possible to help identify, assess, and respond to risks or concerns about the safety and welfare of children; this may include sharing information with the DSL and with other agencies as appropriate.